ATTORNEY I/II/III/IV –

 routine cases under supervision and/or direction of a more experienced

-attorney while gaining criminal defense and trial experience.
-Incumbents
+attorney while gaining criminal defense and trial

-- Attorney II is the
+- Attorney II is the second

-a routine caseload and
+routine caseload and may be assigned on-going administrative

-be assigned on-going administrative responsibility for a functional area.
+responsibility for a functional area.

-- Attorney III is the third professional
+- Attorney III is the third professional level.
+Incumbents under general

-persons charged with more complex and/or difficult criminal cases.
+charged with more complex and/or difficult criminal cases.
 Incumbents

 may be assigned on-going administrative responsibility for a functional

 area.
+A

-- Attorney IV is the fully
+- Attorney IV is the fully qualified journey level.

-qualified journey level.
-Incumbents provide legal counsel and
+Incumbents provide legal counsel and representation in

 TYPICAL TASKS